unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/schedule.md

 # Course Schedule 📋

-## ❗️❗️ Classes were moved to [Aula Grande - Scienze Politiche](aula_grande.pdf), Palazzo Centrale.
+### ❗️❗️ Classes were moved to [Aula Grande - Scienze Politiche](aula_grande.pdf), Palazzo Centrale.
-The poster session (Thursday, 4.40 pm) will take place in the porch in front of Aula III - Lettere.
+### ❗️❗️ Due to adverse meteorological conditions, the poster session (Thursday, 4.40 pm) has also been moved to Aula di Statisica (in front of Aula Grande).

 On Saturday, classes will be held in **Aula Scarpa** as planned.